mzazon/awesome-cloud-projects/aws/chaos-engineering-resilience-testing/chaos-engineering-resilience-testing.md

 1. **Create IAM Role for AWS FIS Experiments**:

    AWS FIS requires an IAM role with specific permissions to execute actions on target resources during experiments.
 This role establishes the security boundary for chaos engineering activities, ensuring experiments can only affect intended resources while maintaining audit trails through CloudTrail.
-The trust policy allows FIS to assume this role, while the permissions policy grants necessary actions on EC2, RDS, and ECS resources.
+The trust policy allows FIS to assume this role, while the permissions policy grants necessary actions on EC2, RDS, and ECS resources following the principle of least privilege.

    ```bash
    # Create trust policy for FIS service